amazon-archives/sagemaker-containers/README.rst

 IMPORTANT ENVIRONMENT VARIABLES
 -------------------------------

-These environment variables are those that you’re likely to use when writing a user script.
+These environment variables are those that you're likely to use when writing a user script.
 A full list of environment variables is given below.